 Brush Creek originates from Larks Lake and runs through the Pleasantview Swamp.
-Brush Creek runs southward where it connects into the west branch of the Maple River.
+Brush Creek runs southward4 miles where it connects into the west branch of the Maple River.
 The west branch of the Maple River and the east branch of the Maple River meet at Lake Kathleen.
 The east branch originates from Douglas Lake.
 Kathleen Lake has an old power dam which is no longer in use.
 The Maple River flows southward until it discharges into Burt Lake.

 There is one site monitored on Brush Creek (BCMR3).
 In 2011, it was eliminated from the monitoring design.
 The inconsistency of monitoring due to the creek drying up and the characteristics of this site justified the elimination.
 BCMR3 is stagnant water and part of the Pleasantview Swamp.